jerryhgladinet/docs/user_web/source/chapter9.rst

 When a user shares a file or folder, |prodname| will generate a URL.
 By default, anyone can use the URL to access the share.

 Administrators can protect shares by requiring login credentials.
 Once enabled, when a user accesses the share URL, he /she will be prompted to login to the |prodname| Cloud.
-After login, the user can view the file/folder shared with him/her under eFiles shared with mef.
+After login, the user can view the file/folder shared with him/her under 'Files shared with me'.

 To access this setting use the drop-down menu (1) and in the "Group Policy -> Sharing" (2) panel, select the "...user must login to his/her account..." setting.